 “When I see this sofa, I just think comfy and cozy.
-The best part is it’s a slipcover, so it can easily be washed — and would make a great sofa for someone just out of college, or someone who has little kids.” — Ryan White, designer
+The best part is that it has a slipcover, so it can easily be washed — and would make a great sofa for someone just out of college, or someone who has little kids.” —Ryan White, designer

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.